alexeygrigorev/mlwiki.org/index.php/Types_of_Variables.md

 ---
-title: "Types of Variables"
 layout: default
 permalink: /index.php/Types_of_Variables
+tags:
+- data-analysis
+- statistics
+title: Types of Variables
 ---

-# Types of Variables

 ## Types of Variables
 When we have a table with data, rows correspond to ''observation units'' (subjects, etc.) and columns are ''variables''.
 - NB: Don't confuse with [Random Variable](Random_Variable)s from Probability Theory